thelinuxgeekcommunity/simpleirc/README.md

 * A option to keep the screen on while Simple IRC is in the foreground

 # Testing
-This is the testing branch, here is where the latest code for Simple IRC is stored.
+This is the testing branch, This is where the latest code for Simple IRC is stored.
 If you want stable use the master branch.

 # Prebuilt APKs